 Your Guide To Clean Eating On A Budget

-	With its focus on fresh veggies, unprocessed proteins, and whole grains, clean eating can seem like a pricey proposition.
+With its focus on fresh veggies, unprocessed proteins, and whole grains, clean eating meal plans can seem like a pricey proposition.
 Good news: clean eating doesn’t have to break the bank.
 It’s possible – even easy! – to nourish your body on a budget.
 All it takes is some planning and a bit of strategy.

 Clean eating is a commonly used term with many varying meanings, but a simple way to define it is putting unprocessed foods into your body.
 These are foods that have had little done to them: they’ve had nothing added or removed from their natural state.
 Clean eating prioritizes these minimally processed foods over heavily processed and refined ones, which the Academy of Nutrition and Dietetics designates as foods that have been cooked, canned, frozen, packaged or changed in nutritional composition with fortifying, preserving or preparing in different ways.

 What this leaves on a clean eating menu is a wide variety of whole foods that offer tons of nutrition and great flavor – including many options to keep your wallet full and your grocery budget on track.

 Tips for Eating Clean on a Budget